 113 gallons of cider

 liquorice, cinnamon, and other spices in proportion

-Something similar to Black Butter is made in Normandy, the part of France with which Jersey has traditional and cultural ties.
+A similar product to Black Butter is made in Normandy, a part of France with has traditional and cultural ties with Jersey.

 Area of Production: